uob-positron-imaging-centre/ACCES-CoExSiST/docs/source/tutorials/index.rst

-If you zoom into the error value, you'll see that ACCES effectively found the optimum in less than 10 epochs; while this particular error function is well-behaved and a gradient-based optimiser may be quicker and more accurate, this can never be assumed with physical simulations and noisy measurements (see the image at the top of the page).
+If you zoom into the error value, you'll see that ACCES effectively found the optimum in less than 15 epochs; while this particular error function is well-behaved and a gradient-based optimiser may be quicker, this can never be assumed with physical simulations and noisy measurements (see the image at the top of the page).

 If you have only two free parameters (or take a slice through your larger parameter space) you can see which parts ACCES explored: